AdobeDocs/federated-audience-composition.nl-NL/help/start/faq.md

 +++Is er tijdelijke opslag in de Federated Audience Composition?

 Nee, Federated Audience Composition slaat alleen metagegevens (schemabeschrijvingen) op.
-Er worden geen klantgegevens doorgestuurd.
-De de uitvoerstroom van het Publiek wordt gedaan direct van het Portaal van het Publiek van Adobe Experience Platform (via [ Bestemming ](../connections/destinations.md)) aan het klantengegevensbestand.
-De creatie en updatestroom wordt gedaan direct van uw gegevensopslaggegevensbestand aan het Portaal van de Publiek van Adobe Experience Platform.
+Er worden geen klantgegevens doorgestuurd. <!--The Audience export flow is done directly from Adobe Experience Platform Audience Portal (via [Destination](../connections/destinations.md)) to the customer database.
+The creation and update flow is done directly from your data warehouse database to Adobe Experience Platform Audience Portal.-->

 +++